 2) Will Non-Safflower Eaters Try Nutra-Saff?

-The second thing I was thinking about is how some of the birds don’t seem to go for the safflower at least partially because their beaks are not designed to break open such a hard-shelled seed.
+The second thing I was thinking about is how some birds don’t seem to go for safflower at least partially because their beaks are not designed to break open such a hard-shelled seed.
 Would smaller birds, like American Goldfinches be able to eat the much thinner hulled Nutra-Saff?
 Would they be willing to try it and if they did, would they like it?

 3) How Do Nutra-Saff and Safflower Costs Compare?